aiplanethub/mini-bootcamp-introduction-to-pandas/series-and-dataframe/1477-Series.md

 ## Learning Objectives

-* What is Series?
+* What is a Series?
 * Create a Series

 ## Pandas Objects

-Before we dive into series, let’s do a quick recap of pandas ‘objects’.
-At the core of the pandas library, there are two fundamental data structures/objects:
+Before we dive into Series, let’s do a quick recap of pandas ‘objects’.
+At the core of the Pandas library, there are two fundamental data structures/objects:

 * Series
 * Data Frames